vanillaSlice/the-mono/learning/development/the-pragmatic-programmer/README.md

 ## Chapter Two: A Pragmatic Approach

+* Good design is easier to change than bad design
 * DRY - Don't Repeat Yourself
   * Coincidences are not duplication - don't de-duplicate these
   * Don't duplicate code in comments